How to Make a Website With User Accounts and Profiles [With WordPress, Wix, and More]

 • ARMember is a free plugin for creating a membership site on WordPress.
 For the (lack of) price, ARMember is a very comprehensive solution.
 It includes a form builder, content post scheduler, and tools for limiting page access by membership level.
 You can read our full review of ARMember for more info.

 • Memberful is a lightweight solution for integrated checkout and account management on WordPress.
 Memberful emphasizes its ease of use, allowing users to set up their service quickly and securely.
-Memberful does not offer members-only pages — it instead sends exclusive content through emails and Discourse forums.
+Memberful does not offer members-only pages.
+Instead, it sends exclusive content through emails and Discourse forums.

 They might have similar names, but be sure to consider how each plugin fits your specific needs and budget.
 For more WordPress plugin recommendations and some excellent examples of membership sites built with WordPress, see our guide to creating a WordPress membership site.